GuidanceMantras/GuidanceMantras/README.md

 - Most of the time, negotiation depends on patience, knowlegde, information, support, region, area, thiking ability, anticipation, analysis, religion, caste, race, age, strength, people, privilege
 - Discussion with two/three knowledgeable people about your negotiations
 - Keep your ego, attitude, and all the bad personalities of you aside while taking decisions
+- Always quote the amount in the range(1,000-1,500rs), not fixed amount
 - ![Negotiation_1](./negotiation_merge_1.png)
 - ![Negotiation_2](./negotiation_merge_2.png)
 - ![Negotiation_3](./negotiation_merge_3.png)